Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 Flamingo Wildlife Habitat at Flamingo Casino

-One of our favorite free things to do on a 3 day trip to Las Vegas is visit the Flamingo Wildlife Habitat at the Flamingo Hotel.
+One of our favorite free things to do on a 3 day trip to Las Vegas is visiting the Flamingo Wildlife Habitat at the Flamingo Hotel.
 The habitat, which is set on the grounds of the hotel, is home to a flock of flamingos and other feathered friends…and it is completely free!

 Dine Like a Celebrity

-Vegas – a city with thousands of restaurants – has gained a reputation as a foodie city in recent years.
+Vegas – with thousands of restaurants – has gained a reputation as a foodie city in recent years.
 In fact, there are more than 50 celebrity chef restaurants in Las Vegas – from Guy Fieri’s Vegas Kitchen to Gordon Ramsay’s Hell’s Kitchen to Giada and Nobu.
-The choices are overwhelming, especially if it is your first trip to Las Vegas.
-Ultimately, where you decide to dine depends on your tastes and budget – or favorite celebrity chef.

 Las Vegas Show

-Shows in Las Vegas gained popularity in the 1950s…and they have only gotten bigger and better since then.
-We think a show is a must on a Las Vegas first trip.
 Some of my best weekend trips to Vegas were highlighted by a Vegas show.
 Garth Brooks at The Wynn is, hands down, one of the best concerts I have ever attended in my life…but sadly his stint in Vegas is over.
+An exciting line up of concerts are slated for the new love-it-or-hate-it Sphere – but we haven’t made it to a show yet.

-Some of the top Vegas performances to consider for your 3 Day Vegas trip are Cirque du Soleil (including Love, One, Ka, O and Mystere), La Reve, Blue Man Group, Penn & Teller and David Copperfield.
-Ticket prices vary by show, but you can find info and tickets on Viator.
+Some of the other top Vegas performances to consider for your 3 Day Vegas trip are Cirque du Soleil (including Love, One, Ka, O and Mystere at Treasure Island), La Reve, Blue Man Group, The Mentalist and David Copperfield.
+Impersonator shows – which range from MJ Live to Elvis tributes – are classic entertainment in the city.

-Pro Tip: If you are planning a Girls Weekend in Vegas Itinerary, you might want to get tickets to the Thunder Down Under male revue – and, for guys planning a Vegas Bachelor Party Itinerary, check out X Burlesque for a tasteful topless dance show.
+Fun Travel Tip: If you are planning a Girls Weekend in Vegas Itinerary, you might want to get tickets to the Thunder Down Under male revue – and, for guys planning a Vegas Bachelor Party Itinerary, check out X Burlesque for a tasteful topless dance show.

 DAY 2 of Your 3-Day Itinerary Las Vegas